 When Is A Mountain Bike Not A Mountain Bike?

-In the next few paragraphs I’m going to explain exactly what you need to know, what you should look out for and how being informed can help you get the best deal.
+In the next few paragraphs, I’m going to explain what you need to know, what you should look out for and the common ways new bike shoppers get ripped off.

 Box Store vs. Bike Shop

-You are shopping along at Academy Sports and you see a sweet mountain bike.
+Scenario: You are shopping along at your local chain sports store, and you see a sweet mountain bike.
 “Hey, I should take up mountain biking,” you think.

 So you snag your favorite color, pay for it, and ride it around the block a few times.
 It rusts/gets/stolen/breaks and you tell yourself that you are “too old to ride a bike.”

 At least, that’s how it usually plays out.

 Buying a bicycle is a lot like buying a shirt.
 You need the right shirt for the job.
 You don’t want to wear a dress shirt to do yard work on the weekends.
 Furthermore, getting the right fit is important.
 And, finally, durability is a huge thing.

 - Quality – Box stores are big on carrying the cheapest bikes.
 The frames are mostly durable but extremely heavy.
 Where these bikes bite you in the butt is with their drivetrain and wheels.
 Made of cheap, flimsy material, the entire apparatus flexes too much ever to get it to shift smoothly.
 I often talk to customers who are dejectedly bringing their “mountain bike” in for repairs following their first real off-road experience.
 They are shocked to discover that a new wheel to replace the one that just folded on them costs more than their entire bike did.

 - Fit – Box stores often only carry one size, and even commit the cardinal sin of selling bikes based on TIRE size instead of FRAME size.
 This means you get an uncomfortable ride.
 Your knees hurt.
 Your back hurts.
 Your neck hurts.
 All because you have the wrong size.